BergelsonLab/wordmerge2/README.md

 *delta* and *mark* inputs are set to default value inside this script, *printLog* is set to False so no individual log information would be printed to terminal or commandline, but the total count log would be displayed.

-- *old_folder* is the path of the old folder which contains both old files and new files and should be absolute path.
+- *old_folder* is the ABSOLUTE path of the old folder which contains both old files and new files and should be absolute path.
-- *new_folder* is the path of the new folder where merged csv files are generated and should be absolute path.
+- *new_folder* is the ABSOLUTE path of the new folder where merged csv files are generated and should be absolute path.